ministryofjustice/security-guidance/README.md

 This repo is inspired by, and borrows from, [GDS's technical guidance][gds-way] site and [MoJ's technical guidance][technical-guidance].

-Content in the `master` branch is created in [DITA](https://en.wikipedia.org/wiki/Darwin_Information_Typing_Architecture) format, and stored in the `dita` directory.
+Content in the `main` branch is created in [DITA](https://en.wikipedia.org/wiki/Darwin_Information_Typing_Architecture) format, and stored in the `dita` directory.
 When a build is required, the `builder.ant` script in the `buildUtils` directory is run.
 By default, it creates Markdown, PDF, and EPUB format output.
 The result output documents are put into a *clean* `docs` directory.

 Content in the `docs` directory can be built and previewed using [Jekyll][], and hosted using [GitHub Pages][].
 It incorporates HTML, SCSS, JavaScript, and images from [GDS's Tech Docs Template][tech-docs-template], reworked to use Jekyll instead of [Middleman][].